Nene-S/Nene-S/README.md

     🔥I'm  passionate about physics and technology, particularly AI, and its immense potential to shape a better future.
   </li>
   <li>
-    📚I am a constant learner and I'm currently honing my skills in Machine Learning and Deep Learning.
+    📚I am a constant learner, and I'm currently honing my skills in Deep Learning and AI.
   </li>
   <li>
-    🔭 I love contributing to open source projects.
+    🔭 I love contributing to open-source projects.
   </li>
 </ul>